 - They enable you to leverage the power and functionality of a third-party service without incurring the costs of building something yourself.

-- API integrations connect the different web services your company uses so they can effectively “talk” to each other and seamlessly share data.
+- API integration services connect the different web services your company uses so they can effectively “talk” to each other and seamlessly share data.

 - They can enable you to do important work faster and more effectively, with less duplicate effort.